Neck aetiology, autonomic and immune implications, exercise and diet in the musculoskeletal physiotherapy management of Post Concussion Syndrome (PCS)

 Balance remained impaired to tandem walking and single leg stance.
 The vestibular occular motor scale showed significant accomodation deficit of 15cm and there was a mild exacerbation of symptoms.
 ImPACT testing revealed adequate scores and reaction time of 0.65 which is within acceptable range.

 School holidays December - January.
-Return to school and was placed in the lower classes.
+Return to school and was placed in the lower academic classes.
 Prior to his concussion he was a top 10 student at an academically selective high school.
 Took up basketball and rowing as summer sports.
 Academic results tanked.
-Several Basketball injuries (Feb - April 17') as a result of what apppeared to be muscular imbalances from the relatively recent growth spurt, as well as taking on a new sport.
-Showed little interest in returning to AFL as no-one had followed him up during the previous year.
+Several lower limb Basketball injuries (Feb - April 17') as a result of what apppeared to be muscular imbalances from the relatively recent growth spurt, as well as taking on a new sport.
+Showed little interest in returning to AFL as no-one from the AFL academy had followed up on his recovery (or in this case lack of recovery).

 Current History :